ethereum/trin/book/src/developers/quick_setup.md

     --no-stun
 ```

-### Connect to the Portal Network testnet
+### Connect to the Portal Network mainnet

-To immediately connect to the testnet, you can use the `--bootnodes default` argument to automatically connect with the default Trin bootnodes.
+To immediately connect to the mainnet, you can use the `--bootnodes default` argument to automatically connect with the default Trin bootnodes.

 ```sh
 cargo run -- --bootnodes default